nuuuwan/news_lk3_data/README.md

 “The Trade Preference Outlook-2024 of the UNCTAD also underscores the importance of reforming rules of origin, accounting for supply chain realities,” the article said.

 Enhanced cumulation will especially benefit the country’s wearing apparel sector.

-Sri Lanka and Indonesia to jointly apply for UK tariff preference scheme

 “In the longer term, Sri Lanka can look into options like entering a free trade agreement with the EU to cope with the adverse effects of GSP+ loss at a higher income stage of the country.”